Gaggo00/1883922_Ndannamo/Documentazione/Student_doc.md

 ### MICROSERVICE: Registration and authentication
 - TYPE: backend
 - DESCRIPTION: Allows a user to register and to login.
+This microservice is in charge of creating new users, and producing the JWT tokens that the users need to access the functionalities of the other microservices.
 - PORTS: 8081
 - TECHNOLOGICAL SPECIFICATION: Microservice realized in Java using the SpringBoot framework.
-It uses a PostgreSQL database and exposes a REST interface on port 8081.
+It connects to a PostgreSQL database hosted by the Postgres_main container, and exposes a REST interface on port 8081.
 - SERVICE ARCHITECTURE:
 <description of the architecture of the microservice>